-Hi, I’m Joe Burnham and I cultivate abundance by rattling cages and dropping keys through deep connection and creative communication.
+Hi, I’m Joe Burnham and I’m a spiritual misfit and abundance cultivator who rattles cages and drops keys.
 It’s quite a mouthful, isn’t it?
 I start with that because it directly shapes our relationship, whatever form that might take.
 But first, a bit of background, because everything I do today flows out of who I was in years past.

 In the summer of 2006, I graduated from Concordia Seminary in St. Louis, MO.
 In my hands was a Master of Divinity degree and in my heart, a bravado ready to take over the world for Jesus.
 Well, I claimed it was Jesus.